 Isolation and Clearance/Cleanliness Activities.

-Verify that tags are properly hung and and that associated equipment is appropriately configured to support the function during clearance restoration.
+Verify that tags are properly hung and removed, and that associated equipment is appropriately configured to support the function during clearance restoration.

 Specific Guidance

 Examples of risk-significant clearance activities include the opening of water system boundaries for maintenance near risk-important equipment and power restorations that could adversely affect safety systems, such as the improper repositioning of a motor-operated value upon restoration of power.
 Pay particular attention to maintenance activities that could affect RCS, DHR, or spent fuel pool cooling.